Daemon: basics

 The markd executable provides a common entry point for a persistent daemon.
 Assuming the default search path is set up correctly, for the example outlined here the invocation would resemble:

-markd metal precious --module Metal.Precious -c precious_metals.json
+markd metal precious --module metal.precious -c precious_metals.json